kirill-scherba/subprocess/README.md

     // var err error
     // cmd, err = exec.Run("executable_name", "parameter")
     // ...
-    // Use the killProcessTree function when you want stop execution started
+    // Use the KillProcessTree function when you want stop execution started
     // process and all its child process.
     //

-    // Kill the process and all its children err = subprocess.killProcessTree(cmd.Process.Pid)
+    // Kill the process and all its children err = subprocess.KillProcessTree(cmd.Process.Pid)
     if err != nil {
         return
     }